derekbraun/homogamy/README.txt

 TO-DO LIST

+1. Fix grapher.py to:
+    a.
+Accept field command line parameter
+    b.
+Terminate graph at a boxplot
-1. Fix grapher.py to put two lines on the same graph (e.g. aa and deaf)
+    c.
+Put two lines on the same graph (e.g. aa and deaf)

-2. Fix grapher.py to terminate the graph at a boxplot?

 MODULES